justinjstark/Delivered/README.md

 ## How It Works

-Delivered is designed to coordinate the delivery of files or other custom distributables to recipient endpoints.
-It is possible for one recipient to have multiple endpoints of various types (FTP, Sharepoint, Web Service, etc).
-Once configured, calling the `Distribute(distributable, recipient)` method will send the distributable to all endpoints associated with the recipient.
-Delivered chooses which endpoint delivery service(s) to use based on the type of the endpoint returned from the registered endpoint repositories.
+Delivered is designed to coordinate the delivery of files or other custom distributables to endpoints (FTP, Sharepoint, Web Service, etc).
+Once configured, calling the `Distribute(distributable, recipient)` method will send the distributable to all endpoints associated with a recipient.
+Delivered chooses which endpoint delivery service(s) to use based on the type of each endpoint returned from the registered endpoint repositories.

+## Demo

+A simple demo is available in [src/Demo](https://github.com/justinjstark/Delivered/tree/master/src/Demo).

 ## Setup